What is Ajwain?

 Due to its strong aroma, I recommend using the spice in small quantities.
 It is a common spice in the African, and Indian cuisine.
 Especially in beans and lentil dishes, Ajowan flavors the dishes and makes them more digestible.
 In India, you find pieces of bread, crackers, as well as potato dishes with it.

 King cumin should be used sparingly in dishes.
 Otherwise, the food can become too bitter.

 Ajowan - the plant

 The Ajowan plant, like parsley, belongs to the family of the umbel flower family (Apiaceae) and is a one-year-old herb.
 The growth height can reach up to 1.5 meters.
 It also has white flowers that stand upright in double domes, and its leaves are reminiscent of dill.
-The Indian cumin is the fruit of this plant, which has a gray-brown color with a length of 1-2 mm, and an oval shape with 5 longitudinal ribs.
+The Indian cumin is the fruit of this plant with a gray-brown color with a length of 1-2 mm, and oval shape with five longitudinal ribs.
 They are also called fission fruits.

 Regions of growth for Bishop's weed

 Nowadays, Bishop's weed is widespread.
-It is cultivated and used in Egypt, India, Pakistan, Ethiopia, and Iran, among others.
+It is cultivated and used in Egypt, India, Pakistan, Ethiopia, and Iran.